Nevada Department of Education logo

 The term eligible provider means an organization that has demonstrated effectiveness in providing adult education and literacy activities.
 Organizations may include:

-• a local educational agency
+• A local educational agency

-• a community-based organization or faith-based organization
+• A community-based organization or faith-based organization

-• a volunteer literacy organization
+• A volunteer literacy organization

-• an institution of higher education
+• An institution of higher education

-• a public or private nonprofit agency
+• A public or private nonprofit agency

-• a library
+• A library

-• a public housing authority
+• A public housing authority

-• a nonprofit institution
+• A nonprofit institution

-• a consortium or coalition of the agencies, organizations, institutions, libraries, or authorities listed in the previous bullets
+• A consortium or coalition of the agencies, organizations, institutions, libraries, or authorities listed in the previous bullets

-• a partnership between an employer and any entity listed in the previous bullets
+• A partnership between an employer and any entity listed in the previous bullets

 1.2 Eligible Student